iia/Thirst/README.md

         src="https://github.com/iia/thirst/blob/master/.readme-resources/thirst.png" />
 </p>

-:warning: **_WARNING: Currently the source is in a broken state as the e-mail notification mechanism is work in progress.
-Please wait for the upcoming v3 release!_**

 # Thirst

-Thirst is a system that can monitor soil moisture and send notifications via e-mail in case the moisture is above or below a pre-configured threshold.
+Thirst is a system that can monitor soil moisture and send notifications via E-mail in case the moisture is above or below a pre-configured threshold.
 The main purpose of this system is to monitor plants and when they might need water.
 Particularly useful for people who forget to water their plants.
 This system will check the soil moisture once every day and notify the user if needed.